Nicholson-Harris Blacksmiths @ Pit

 Martin Harris and Jayne Nicholson, a Yorkshire based couple, have recently relocated their Blacksmith’s business to the National Coal Mining Museum.
 Based in the Blacksmith’s Forge on the museum’s Hope Pit site, Martin and Jayne will aim to showcase traditional crafts, as well as producing a range of hand forged items to be sold in the Museum shop.
 They will also be carrying out important conservation work on the Museum’s collection and running demonstrations for visitors.

-Visitors to the Museum over the Summer can visit the Forge at Hope Pit from Wednesday to Sunday.
+Visitors to the Museum can visit the Forge at Hope Pit from Wednesday to Sunday.
+Drop in for a demonstration of blacksmiths skills in making a toasting fork at 11:30am & 2pm.

 Martin has over 25 years experience as a Blacksmith, traditionally taught, serving a 7 year apprenticeship at a Victorian working museum.
 He is able to work in differing styles from traditional to contemporary on both functional and decorative pieces.
 Martin says “I started my working life as a litter picker at the Victorian working museum until a blacksmith noticed my genuine interest in the Blacksmith’s work and on one occasion the blacksmith asked me if I would like to have a go.
 I spent a full day with the blacksmith which I enjoyed very much as I had wanted to study metal work at school but was not given the chance.
 About a week later the blacksmith approached me to ask if I would be interested in becoming an apprentice blacksmith.
 I couldn’t believe I had been given this opportunity so I jumped at the chance”